By Elizabeth Paulyn Gostelow (21A01B; RI), Ray Lim (21A13A; RI), Jovan Lim (20-U1; EJC), and Leia Ong (20-O5; EJC)

 EJ’s PA Studios serve a similar function, by doubling as mini-stages: “Performances can also be held when we open the big glass doors and everyone sits outside to watch,” shared Hui Xin.
 Of course, this purpose is temporarily suspended for now.

-Finally, Benjamin Silver Mathew (21A13A, RI), a member of Raffles Jazz, opined, “Our CCA doesn’t use the PAC often but we used it once for Grad Night in November 2020.
+Finally, Benjamin, who is also a member of Raffles Jazz, opined, “Our CCA doesn’t use the PAC often but we used it once for Grad Night in November 2020.
 The venue wasn’t that great—plain and boring—but still decent.
 I had a good time performing in the PAC, but now it’s under renovation.
 I’m never going to use it again; our 2021 Jazz annual performance will be livestreamed from the MPH.”
 The MPH, of course, refers to the Multi Purpose Hall, which might now have to replace the PAC in terms of its main function as a performance venue, at least until the PAC’s renovation work is complete.